tilt-dev/company/product-development/README.md

 The purpose of a single epic is _not_ to completely solve a business problem.
 Rather, completing an epic should likely achieve incremental progress at addressing a single problem, adding incremental user value as a result.
 In some cases, any realized user value may only appear in future epics.

 After the epic is completed, the engineer should find the next epic to work on, either as a DRI owner, or as a collaborator.
 Engineers should self-organize and coordinate timelines ad hoc when picking epics.
 There are no stable teams, no timeboxed sprints, and no synced sprints across teams.
-Engineers should avoid working on multiple epics concurrently.
+Engineers should be the DRI for at most one epic at a given time.
+But an engineer may be contributing to multiple epics concurrently.

 ### Epic owner and epic states
 - An epic is in one of three states: `Unstarted`, `In Progress`, `Closed`.